rsyncOSX/mydocsy/content/en/blog/VerifyRemote.md

 act like a regular *copy of files*, e.g. no `--delete` parameter.

 - the verify is for remote destinations on servers only
-- the arguments is a `--dry-run`, e.g an estimater run only
+- the arguments is a `--dry-run`, e.g an estimate run
 - a parameter `--update` as appended, evaluates the timestamp, forces rsync to skip any files which exist on the destination and have a modified time that is newer than the source file
 - a parameter `--exclude=.git/` is appended, git repositories might be huge